oddrationale/ACollectionOfChessWisdom/manuscript/05_The_Middlegame.md

 # The Middlegame

+> "Before the endgame, the gods have placed the middlegame."
+> Siegbert Tarrasch

 | Enemy Problem                   | Do This Against It                                                                                    |
 |---------------------------------|-------------------------------------------------------------------------------------------------------|
 | Bad minor piece                 | Avoid exchanging it.
 Keep it restricted.                                                              |